llpeterson/direct/problem.md

 reliable delivery, and access mediation—can be discussed in the abstract, they are very real problems that are addressed in different ways by different networking technologies.
-This chapter considers these issues in the context of three specific network technologies: point-to-point links, Carrier Sense Multiple Access (CSMA) networks (of which Ethernet is the most famous example), and wireless networks (for which 802.11 is the most widespread standard).
+This chapter considers these issues in the context of specific network technologies: point-to-point fiber links (for which SONET is the prevelant example); Carrier Sense Multiple Access (CSMA) networks (of which Ethernet is the most famous example); wireless (WiFi) networks (for which 802.11 is the most widespread standard); fiber-to-the home (for which PON is the dominant standard); and mobile wireless (where 4G is rapidly morphing into 5G).

 The goal of this chapter is simultaneously to survey the available network technology and to explore these five fundamental issues.
 We will examine what it takes to make a wide variety of different physical media and link technologies useful as building blocks for the construction of robust, scalable networks.